eliasson/markuseliasson.se/content/article/managing-your-javascript-dependencies.md

 Even if you do all these things you are still not safe.
 The way npm packages are constructed it might not contain the actual code you want, rather a package can hook up to the [npm-lifecycle](https://docs.npmjs.com/misc/scripts) and execute scripts as part of the installation.
 These scripts can do *whatever* the executing user have access to, most commonly it download files from off the Internet and install on your system.

-E.g. [`phantomjs`](https://github.com/Medium/phantomjs/blob/master/package.json) use a install hook to download the correct version of phantom based on the current platform.
+E.g. [`phantomjs`](https://github.com/Medium/phantomjs/blob/master/package.json) use an install hook to download the correct version of phantom based on the current platform.

 While this might seem like a good thing, it makes it **very** hard to keep a backup of the version you rely on.
 An internal npm registry will only keep the package content, any `pre/post/install` action is entirely up to the package maintainer.
 While some offer configuration to specify alternative URL:s for where additional files are downloaded - all such config is package specific.
 Another example is [node-sass](https://github.com/sass/node-sass) which downloads source code in order to build node bindings for libsass.